Updated: March 11, 2021

 - With a worldwide pandemic, it’s only natural to think about the need for a Will and other estate planning documents.
 We are available to help with those services through phone conferences or Zoom.
 As explained below, we will arrange a safe-distancing execution ceremony when your estate planning documents are finalized.

-- The Courts are working to implement video conferencing systems, which will allow us to attend and participate in court hearings by using our computers or cell phones.
-Many courts are already doing this.
-We have the equipment and software necessary to attend hearings if needed.
+- The Courts are using video conferencing systems, which allow us to attend and participate in court hearings by using our computers or cell phones.
+We have the equipment and software necessary to attend hearings.

 Necessity for In-Office Services

 There are times when an office visit will be necessary.
 For example, if you need a will, it must be signed by witnesses and notarized in order to be valid.
 We can arrange for an office visit where we have established social-distancing, handwashing and disinfectant policies that enable us to complete these services in ways that will meet your needs while keeping us all as safe as possible under the circumstances.